OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Static Analysis

 Identify sensitive data saved throughout the app.
-This incudes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
+This includes passwords, secret keys, and personally identifyable information, as well as other data identified as sensitive by the client.
 Look for instances where this data is saved using any of the local storage APIs listed below.
 Make sure that sensitive data is never stored without appropriate protection.
 For example, usernames and passwords should not be saved in NSUserDefaults.

- always stored in encrypted form using the <code>NSFileProtectionComplete</code> or <code>

 When looking for instances of insecure data storage in an iOS app you should consider the following data storage mechanisms.